ibmresilient/resilient-python-api/README.md

 ```

 __Configuration Values From Keystore__
 Values in the config file can be pulled from a compatible keystore system
 on your OS.
-To retrieve a value from a keystore, set it to ^\<key\>
+To retrieve a value named `yourkey` from a keystore, set it to `^yourkey`.

 Example from app.confg:
 ```